stammen/AutoLaunch/README.md

 * Build the solution and run the UWP app.
 Use the Debug/x86 or Debug/x64 configuration.

 * Restart the computer.
 Your UWP app should run and come to the foreground after you login.
+It may take several seconds to appear after login.